Internal link optimization is a must if you want your website to rank in Google's search results.

 Instead, focus on creating a clear and logical internal linking structure that helps users navigate your website and provides context to search engines about the content of your pages.

-Make sure to avoid overloading your pages with too many internal links, as this makes it difficult for users to navigate and can be seen as spammy by search engines.
+Make sure to avoid overloading your pages with too many internal links.
+This makes it difficult for users to navigate and can be seen as spammy by search engines.

 What is the role of external linking in internal link optimization?